 Let’s talk about emails…

-You spend most of the morning getting up to date with them and you're feeling productive and think you will have no problem ticking off every task you need to do today.
-Then you return from your brief inspection to find a flood of demanding emails requiring urgent attention.
-Towards the end of the day you feel like you have spent most of your time in your inbox and have hardly made any progress with your list of tasks.
+You spend most of the morning getting up to date with them, you’re feeling productive and think you will have no problem ticking off every task you need to do today.
+You then return from your brief inspection to find a flood of demanding emails requiring urgent attention.
+Towards the end of the day, you feel like you have spent most of your time in your inbox and have hardly made any progress with your list of tasks.

 Time to flick this habit!

-Also are you manually emailing your tenants, owners and suppliers one by one?
-Finding files to attach to the email, looking for contact details, writing the message you need to send is SO time consuming.
-There are online property management software tools that can automate this process for you - of course PropertyMe being one of them!
-Basically it triggers automatically depending on things such as a request, due date, issue or statement generated so saves you typing these emails repeatedly.
+Are you manually emailing your tenants, owners and suppliers one by one?
+Finding files to attach to the email, looking for contact details, writing the message you need to send is SO time-consuming.
+There are online property management software tools that can automate this process for you – of course, PropertyMe being one of them!
+Basically, it triggers automatically depending on things such as a request, due date, issue or statement generated so saves you typing these emails repeatedly.

-Resistance to change can cause a significant impact to your work environment, and ultimately your overall success.
-In the ever changing landscape of being online, it can seem daunting and scary, especially if you have been working with a particular system your whole working life.
+Resistance to change can cause a significant impact on your work environment, and ultimately your overall success.
+In the ever-changing landscape of being online, it can seem daunting and scary, especially if you have been working with a particular system your whole working life.

 Having said that, are there any property managers still using yellow handwritten cards for tenants, collecting the rent in person or standing next to a screaming dot matrix printer for 10 minutes while it struggles to print a single page?